ShengdingHu/GraphPolicyNetworkActiveLearning/README.md

 scipy==1.2.1
 torch==1.3.1

+## Data
+We have provided Cora, Pubmed, Citeseer, Reddit1401 whose data format have been processed and can be directly consumed by our code.
+Reddit1401 is collected from the reddit data source (where 1401 means Janurary, 2014) and preprocessed by ourselves.
+If you use these graphs in your work, please cite our paper.
+For the Coauthor_CS and Coauthor_Phy dataset, we don't provide the processed data because they are too large for github repos.
+If you are interested, please email shengdinghu@gmail.com  for the processed data.

 ## Train

 Use ```train.py``` to train the active learning policy on multiple labeled training graphs.
 Assume that we have two labeled training graphs ```A``` and ```B``` with query budgets of ```x``` and ```y``` respectively, and we want to save the trained model in ```temp.pkl```, then use the following commend:
 ```
 python -m src.train --datasets A+B --budgets x+y  --save 1 --savename temp